 At Neuger Communications Group, the type of information we put on our websites is clear, succinct and considers various interpretations the audiences looking at your site might make.
 So give us a chance, it might just save a whale.

 Wendy brings a variety of talents to the table at Neuger Communications Group.
-She is a skilled coder, designer, planner and organizer – skills that she uses every day to help clients tell their stories on their websites.
-Her interests in strategy and data, paired with her eye for design, make her a valuable asset to our web team, and when she contributes to office brainstorming sessions her ideas are creative and boundary-pushing.
-Read More »
+She is a skilled coder, designer, planner, organizer and video producer – skills that she uses to help clients tell their stories.
+Wendy is passionate about connecting different media together to create the best possible work for clients.
+Her interests in strategy and data, paired with her eye for design, make her a valuable asset to our digital team, and when she contributes to office brainstorming sessions her ideas are creative and boundary-pushing.
+Learn More About Wendy »